 Steps to Address Chronic Pain

 Chronic pain doesn’t stop just because you’re ready to go to hit the hay.
 Pain issues often flare up at night, making it harder to reach dreamland and stay there.
-In fact, among the 15% of Americans who deal with chronic pain, a full two-thirds say that their pain causes difficulty sleeping, found one National Sleep Foundation poll.
+In fact, the 21% of Americans who deal with chronic pain have an average sleep deficit of 42 minutes compared to their pain-free peers.

 Whether you’re dealing with lower back pain, headaches, facial pain like TMJ, or joint or muscle pain like arthritis, severe discomfort has the tendency to wake you up throughout the night, leading to fragmented sleep.
-To make matters worse, that sleep deprivation can intensify whatever you’re dealing with.
-One study published in SLEEP found that just one night of poor sleep can increase pain sensitivity by up to 25%.
+To make matters worse, that sleep deprivation can intensify whatever you’re dealing with. found that just one night of poor sleep can increase pain sensitivity by up to 25%.

 All of which adds up to this: If you’re suffering from chronic pain, taking steps to minimize your nighttime discomfort could help you sleep better.
 And by sleeping better, you could actually end up feeling a little bit less uncomfortable the next day.

 Depending on where you’re hurting, certain positions may help you sleep more soundly.
-Here’s how to find a little bit of relief from:
+Here are some adjustments to try before seeking advice from an orthopedic or pain doctor:

 - Neck pain: Sleep on your side with a pillow that’s higher under your neck than under your head.
 Or, sleep on your back with a flat pillow.